 The situations below are the most common examples of why your customers are slow-paying.
 With each scenario, we provide a solution so that you can prevent further delay and increase your chances of faster payment.

 If you still find that payment can’t come fast enough, we have a business finance solution for you.
-When you partner with TCI Business Capital for our invoice factoring programs, we fund you same day on the invoices you send- making your slow-paying customer problems a thing of the past.
+When you partner with TCI Business Capital for our invoice factoring programs, we fund you same day on your invoices, making your slow-paying customer problems a thing of the past.

 Of course, there could be issues that go beyond the basics.
 When these happen, you need to know the quickest way to improve them.
 Here are some of the most common problems we see surrounding slow-paying customers, and how to handle them.